roie9876/Pacific/Introduction to Project Pacific/README.md

 With this blogpost I tried to simplify Project Pacific goal and go over the technical details of the project, hopefully now it makes more sense.

+thanks to Amir Marouani for reviewing this log

 [Back to Table of Contents](#Table-Of-Contents)